-The North Dakota Judicial System comprises of the Supreme Court, the Appellate Court, general jurisdiction tribunals and municipal courts.
+The North Dakota Judicial System comprises the Supreme Court, the Appellate Court, general jurisdiction tribunals, and municipal courts.
 Together these judicial entities offer the residents of the state fair and equal access to justice.
-The provisions for the establishment of the various tribunals and their distinct powers have been laid down in the state's constitution.
+The provisions for the establishment of the various tribunals and their distinct powers have been laid down in the state’s constitution.

 The Supreme Court

-He is the representative of the judicial branch of the state government and as such he presides over all state functions and conferences.
+He is the representative of the judicial branch of the state government, and as such, he presides over all state functions and conferences.
 Among the two responsibilities of the Supreme Court is the handling of appeals of tribunals below the apex body in the judicial hierarchy.
-Since the Supreme Court also has discretionary powers not all appeals are taken to this tribunal.
+Since the Supreme Court also has discretionary powers, not all appeals are taken to this tribunal.
 The apex body is also in charge of ensuring the efficient and effective functioning of all non-federal courts in the state.

 The Court of Appeals

-This is the intermediate appellate court in the state and as such most appeals from the District Tribunals are handled by the Court of Appeals.
+This is the intermediate appellate court in the state, and as such most appeals from the District Tribunals are handled by the Court of Appeals.
 However, it has no say in the cases that get assigned to it.
-Originally all appeals are taken to the Supreme Court which assigns some of them to the Court of Appeals.
+Originally all appeals are taken to the Supreme Court, which assigns some of them to the Court of Appeals.

 The District Court

 These are tribunals of general jurisdiction.
 They have the original authority to handle all criminal and civil matters in the state.
-So, these tribunals hear cases ranging from felony to misdemeanors and even preliminary proceedings such as those held for the issue of active warrants from ND.
+So, these tribunals hear cases ranging from felonies to misdemeanors and even preliminary proceedings such as those held for the issue of active warrants from ND.
 The district courts also have general jurisdiction when it comes to civil cases.
-Hence, they can handle civil litigations without heeding to any restrictions of an upper limit imposed on the disputed amount.
+Hence, they can handle civil litigations without heeding any restrictions of an upper limit imposed on the disputed amount.

 Every county in North Dakota has its own district tribunal.
-However, only one District Judge is appointed per judicial jurisdiction of which there are seven.
+However, only one District Judge is appointed per judicial jurisdiction, of which there are seven.
 Apart from criminal and civil matters, district tribunals also preside in matters pertaining to juvenile delinquency and family disputes.
-Judges of the district courts are appointed to six year terms and they are elected through non-partisan elections.
+Judges of the district courts are appointed to six year terms, and they are elected through non-partisan elections.

 The Municipal Court

-As its name suggests, this tribunal has jurisdiction that is limited to matters pertaining to the violation of municipal ordinances and at the most traffic laws.
+As its name suggests, this tribunal has jurisdiction that is limited to matters pertaining to the violation of municipal ordinances and most traffic laws.
 The judges of municipal courts work part-time and are elected to four year terms.
 There can be several municipal courts in a judicial district.
 Appeals from municipal courts are heard de novo in the District Courts.